-Prevent Education Officer Hammersmith & Fulham Simone Torry 07554 222610 Simone.torry@lbhf.gov.uk LBHF Channel Panel Referrals Marilyn Assibe (Prevent Co- ordinator) 020 8753 5727 Marilyn.assibe@lbhf.gov.uk Local Police Force Hammersmith and Fulham 101 (non- emergency) National Anti- Terrorist Hotline 0800 789 321 DfE dedicated non-emergency counter.extremism@educat ion.gov.uk

-If the Designated Person or Deputy Designated Persons are not available and there is a risk of immediate serious harm to a child anyone can report abuse or discuss concerns in relation to children and young people.
+Prevent Education Officer Hammersmith & Fulham Simone Torry 07554 222610 Simone.torry@lbhf.gov.uk LBHF Channel Panel Referrals Marilyn Assibe (Prevent Co- ordinator) 020 8753 5727 Marilyn.assibe@lbhf.gov.uk Local Police Force Hammersmith and Fulham 101 (non- emergency) National Anti- Terrorist Hotline 0800 789 321 DfE dedicated non- emergency helpline counter.extremism@educat ion.gov.uk • - e not available and there is a rt abuse or discuss concerns in relation to children and young people.
 The Family Services Front Door team for the London Borough of Hammersmith and Fulham can be contacted on 020 8753 6610 or familyservices@lbhf.gov.uk.

 Out of office hours the emergency duty team can be contacted on 020 8748 8588.

 For children living in other local authorities see below for contact numbers.

 In an immediate emergency dial 999 and report the matter to the police.